pgorman/dangerjaunt/dangerjaunt.md

 13--15                    |  5              | +1
 16--17                    |  6              | +2
 18                        |  12             | +3

+A henchman's loyalty score modifies morale checks.

+The referee might bump up or down a loyalty score from time to time, depending on the player character's long-term treatment of the henchman.

+A failed morale check due to an _extreme_ situation or demand triggers an immediate loyalty score adjustment.
+A malcontent henchman might not return for the next delve, might run away immediately, or might even scheme against the player character --- biding time until the best/worst opportunity for betrayal.

 Henchman Loyalty Score | Morale Check Modifier :---------------------:|:---------------------------------------------